-- For more information, see the HTTP API documentation.
+For more information, see the Management API documentation.

 For example, if the balance reaches the specified threshold, the callback list will contain a MinBalanceCallback callback.
 The backend server can do anything with that information: send a letter to your support team, store the alert timestamp, etc. The handlers are up to you — set up any handling rules you want.
 For illustrative purposes, we will write a debug message to the server console.

 The Voximplant HTTP Management API can communicate with the PHP/Node.js/nginx and other backend solutions.
 To get things done quickly, we will use the Express framework for node.js.

 Install node.js and express.js on any server platform (AWS, Azure or any VDS, etc.).
 You can also test the solution locally using ngrok, which allows testing demo applications from your local computer without deploying them with a public IP address.